 And, it is no coincidence that as women come to the fore in the wine industry and assume more control of, or influence in the wine making process, the wines of this era are lighter, fresher and more balanced and elegant than 20 years ago.
-At H2G wines we try to highlight female wine makers, viticulturists and winery owners as much as possible.
+At H2G wines we try to highlight and promote female wine makers, viticulturists and winery owners as much as possible.
 One of our sourcing criteria is to seek out wines with a strong female influence.
-And we have talented women influencing and making great wines all around Europe.
+And we have talented women influencing and making great wines from all around Europe.

 From the tactile ownership of Anne Landureau at Ch.
 Haut Myles in the Medoc and Carmen Enciso at Valenciso in Rioja, to the natural vineyard work of Caroline and Corinne Andrieu at Clos Fantine, to the magic that our female wine makers create in the winery.

 Le Anfore di Elena Casadei 2018 Olianas – dark, rich and aged in amphora – only 4,900 bottles are made. €35.00

 Celita Ravaioli – Pagedebit di Romagna – clean & refreshing with stone fruit, nectarine and orange blossom. €14.95

 Milena Pepe – Tenuta Pepe Taurasi DOCG – mellow & refined with cherry fruit, smoke, tobacco and licorice. €28.00

 Veronica Salgado – Capricho Crianza – nuanced & complex – black and forest fruit, mocha and balsamic notes. €25.00